Northern Ireland to Morocco: A ‘Game of Thrones’ travel guide

 Rule with an iron fist at the Seven Kingdoms’ sunny capital

-As the site of the Iron Throne and the Red Keep and the largest city of the Seven Kingdoms, King’s Landing enjoys a warm climate and is beautiful place of luxury for those who can afford it.
+As the site of the Iron Throne and the Red Keep and the largest city of the Seven Kingdoms, King’s Landing enjoys a warm climate and is a beautiful place of luxury for those who can afford it.

 The seaside areas of Dubrovnik in Croatia proved the perfect place to set King’s Landing, with its sunny weather and old-timey city walls.
 Although they might remind you of Cersei’s Walk of Atonement in S5, there’ll be no shame for you and your travel buddy as you discover the beautiful nooks and crannies of the city.